PranavSriram18/genai_foundations/docs/series/moe.md

 * Forward: attention, dispatch, MLP, combine
 * Backward: same, but attention and MLP further split into `dInput` and `dWeight`

-Each stage maintains two in-flight parameter/gradient residencies so a forward channel and a backward channel can run concurrently without blocking on the same weights.
+Each stage maintains two in-flight parameter/gradient copies so a forward channel and a backward channel can run concurrently without blocking on the same weights.
 With careful reordering, DualPipe overlaps nearly all communication (MoE + pipeline) under compute, as illustrated in the figure below from the DV3 paper.
-Note that this comes at the cost of increased memory footprint due to the weight replication.
+Note that this comes at the cost of increased memory footprint due to the replication.

 ![pipeline_figure](../img/post1/moe_pipeline.png)